 - It is important that all soils and other contaminants are completely removed from garments during the wash process.
 This may require the use of stain removal products, such as Shout®, Spray 'n Wash®, or Zout®; or presoaking garments prior to washing.
 The use of hot water can often make detergents more effective in the removal of soils.
 If all contaminants cannot be removed in home care, garments should be dry cleaned.

 - Do not over-dry garments.
 If chosen, you may press with an iron on the Permanent Press/Low setting.

 - Always consult the garment manufacturer for detailed instructions and precautions.

 If your garments should become contaminated with any flammable substances, they should be removed immediately and replaced with clean flame resistant apparel.
 Either home or industrial laundering may successfully remove most types of both flammable and non-flammable soils.
-However, home laundry detergents may not successfully remove some types of soil found out on a job site, especially heavy greases and any oily soils.
-If flammable soils are not completely removed, the flame resistance of the garment may be compromised.
+However, home laundry detergents may not successfully remove some types of soil found on a job site.
+Heavy greases and any oily soils would fit this category and be a challenge during at-home laundering.

 However, staining alone is not an indication that the soil has not been adequately removed.
-If it appears that the garments may still be contaminated after home wash, laundering at a local commercial or industrial laundry may be required.
+If the garments may still be contaminated after home wash, laundering at a local commercial or industrial laundry may be required.
 Dry cleaning may be used to remove oils and greases.

 In conclusion, you can see it's very important to care for your flame resistant clothing and to make sure the clothing isn't compromised and continues to work for you.
 When you are out in any potential hazard, safety is never "good enough."